unitedastronomer/E1-572G-Hackintosh/README.md

  * Do not use Migration Assistant within the Setup Assistant (setup screen right after macOS installation)
  * Do not use Migration Assistant if root patches are applied, revert patches first then apply it back after using Migration Assistant.

-## macOS Seqouia
+## ⚠️ macOS Seqouia

  macOS Seqouia is currently not supported by OCLP.

-# Post-Install

 ### Troubleshoot